We may earn a commission when you buy through links in our articles. Learn more.

 Its Channel Divinity options are undoubtedly the standout qualities of this class.
 Peerless Athlete grants advantage on Athletics and Acrobatics checks for 10 minutes, while Inspiring Smite lets you distribute temporary hit points to your party after a successful hit.
 And both can be used as Bonus Actions.

 But the subclass falters in its spell list.
 With most of its worthwhile spells requiring Concentration, you’ll be severely limited in how often you can successfully leverage your otherwise powerful collection.
-It’s particularly irritating for a subclass that doesn’t boast a notably high Con score, so can’t bank on succeeding Concentration saving throws, letting their spellcasting go to waste.
+It’s particularly irritating for a subclass that doesn’t boast a notably high Con score, so you can’t bank on succeeding Concentration saving throws, letting their spellcasting go to waste.

 Oath of Redemption 5e